evan-rf/etachov.github.io/_posts/2018-01-02-sentiment-of-the-city.md

 And here's sentences 138 - 141:

-*"...the opioid crisis and other factors are forcing more people onto the street every day, so we will need to invest more in stemming the tide of the recently-homeless.As part of that strategy, I will ask Council to allocate more of our upcoming budget towards treating drug addiction.
+*"...the opioid crisis and other factors are forcing more people onto the street every day, so we will need to invest more in stemming the tide of the recently-homeless.
+As part of that strategy, I will ask Council to allocate more of our upcoming budget towards treating drug addiction.
 Philadelphia is facing an opioid crisis so gripping that we lost 900 people to overdoses last year.
 Not to mention the unknown number lost to families and friends, living along the railroad tracks in Kensington or on the floor of a rundown building."*

-The full code for the analysis and charts is available on [github](https://github.com/etachov/sentiment_of_the_city).
+The code for the analysis and charts is available on [github](https://github.com/etachov/sentiment_of_the_city).
 And if you'd like to use, edit, or contribute to the State of the City corpus, it's also on [github](https://github.com/etachov/state_of_the_city).